Occupational Safety and Health/Disaster Prevention

 Hands-On Safety Training

-In fiscal year 2014, the DIC Group opened the Saitama Hands-On Safety Center, a facility boasting equipment that allows the simulation of an array of accidents, with the goal of fostering skilled safety personnel by incorporating hands-on safety training in new employee and rank-specific training programs.
+In fiscal year 2014, the DIC Group opened the Saitama Hands-On Safety Center, a training facility that fosters skilled safety personnel by incorporating hands-on safety training in the new employee and rank-specific training programs.
 In the same year, DIC and DIC Graphics began including hands-on safety training and Kiken Yochi Training (KYT) (“hazard prediction training”) in the training curricula for new employees.
-The Chiba, Sakai, Hokuriku, Kashima and other plants have also established their own hands-on safety training equipment and curricula to further embed safety into the Group’s culture.
+The Chiba, Sakai, Hokuriku, Tokyo, Kashima and other plants have also established their own hands-on safety training equipment to further ingrain a safety-conscious corporate culture.
 In fiscal year 2015, the Group downsized six types of hands-on training equipment for lending to individual sites as part of a mobile training initiative.
-The Responsible Care Department places a high emphasis on fostering employee hands-on training instructors for this initiative and has established an instructors licensing system.
+The Responsible Care Department trains employees at individual sites to serve as hands-on training instructors and has established an instructor licensing system.

-Group companies overseas are also deploying hands-on safety training.
-In Greater China, hands-on safety training equipment has been installed at Nantong DIC Color Co., Ltd., DIC Graphics (Guangzhou) Ltd. and Changzhou Huari New Materials in the PRC and DIC Graphics Chia Lung Corp. in Taiwan.
+DIC Group companies in other countries and territories are also deploying Principles of Safe Conduct.
+In Greater China, hands-on safety training equipment has been installed at Nantong DIC Color Co., Ltd., DIC Graphics (Guangzhou) Ltd. and Changzhou Huari New Material Co., Ltd., in the PRC and DIC Graphics Chia Lung Corp. in Taiwan.
 In the Asia–Pacific region, equipment has been installed at DIC Compounds (Malaysia) Sdn.
-Bhd., PT DIC ASTRA Chemicals in Indonesia, Thailand’s Siam Chemical Industry and DIC India’s Noida Plant.
-These companies provide hands-on safety training for employees across their respective regions, as well as for instructors.
+Bhd., PT.
+DIC ASTRA Chemicals in Indonesia, Thailand’s Siam Chemical Industry Co., Ltd., and DIC India Limited’s Noida Plant.
+These companies also provide hands-on safety training for employees of affiliated companies, as well as training for instructors, in their respective regions.

 Efforts to Foster a Safety-Conscious Corporate Culture